nikspyratos/toybox/README.md

   - Find a nice usable starter template for landing pages
   - Contact form
     - Investigate [Lara Zeus](https://larazeus.com/)
+- Redis:
+  - For project consistency I think Redis & Horizon should not be included by default, but should be easy to add with some minor instructions.
+  - Redo default setup to use default queue driver & filesystem cache.
 - Deployer:
   - Set up for deployment without storing credentials/IPs in the repo.
 Also would like to use the yaml style more but the doc examples are focused on the PHP version too much.
   - [Update default Caddyfile](https://github.com/deployphp/deployer/discussions/3666)
 - Supervisor for managing all the different pieces?
 - Test multi-server version of this
+- Website - Jigsaw?
+Or the default welcome page?